Shree Krishna Gaarudi: Plot

 The Kurukshetra War is over and Dharmaraya ascends the throne of Hastinavati.
 Dharmaraya distributes powers and Bheema and Arjuna are unhappy with the powers and responsibilities vested to them.
 They fume in private, that they were the reason for Pandavas victory in Kurukshetra War, but have to be subservient to nakula and sahadeva.

 Sri Krishna senses this and disguises as Gaarudi, a street player, skilled in warfare.
 He reaches Hastinavati, challenging men to fight him.
 He gathers fame, as unbeatable warrior.

 When news reaches Bheema and Arjuna, in a fit of rage, they challenge Gaarudi.
 Arjuna has to set a bow and fails.
 They get beaten, are pushed below earth and suffer indignity.
 Bheema has to fight a giant snake that has bound him and made immovable.
 Arjuna has to fight off a family and infamy.
 Both suffer, because of their pride and forgetting Lord Sri Krishna.

 After what seems a long time, they pray to Krishna and are able to come over their agony.

 When they reach their palace at Hastinavati, Lord Krishna informs them, it was he, as Gaarudi, who taught them the lesson.

 Nakula and Sahadeva pray to Krishna, before starting the task and easily finish it off.

 Shri Krishna's mighty power and bliss fills Bheema and Arjuna.
 They happily perform the duties, bestowed on them.

 Songs by Pendyala Nageshwara Rao were popular.

 Songs

 Bombeyaatavayyaa song in the movie turned very popular.
-Penned by Hunasuru Krishna Murthy and sung by P. B. Sreenivas, the Song sung by Naarada in the movie, is the telling tale of the affairs of the World.
+It was written by Hunasuru Krishna Murthy and sung by P. B. Sreenivas.
+The song, sung by Naarada in the movie, is the telling tale of the affairs of the world.
 It was reused in Rajkumar's 1987 movie Shruthi Seridaaga.